Fire-rated glass in Queens

 Fire-proof glass offers many benefits beyond its aesthetic appeal.
 Glass specifically designed to prevent flames, smoke, radiant and conductive heat during fires is designed to provide crucial protection for both property and people alike.
 One major benefit lies in providing enhanced safety and security measures.
 Fire-rated glass provides two primary benefits during a fire incident: acting as a barrier and helping limit flame and smoke spread to specified areas, giving more time for evacuation safely; as well as aesthetic advantages by seamlessly incorporating protection measures with design considerations.
 Fire-rated glass allows architects and designers to maintain an open and light-filled environment while meeting stringent safety demands.
 Furthermore, daylighting initiatives can take place without jeopardizing fire safety standards; fireproofed glazing facilitates this by permitting natural light into spaces without compromising fire standards.
 Fire-rated glass has become an indispensable element in modern building designs, providing not only improved occupant comfort but also energy savings and sustainability benefits.
 Overall, fireproofed glazing plays a pivotal role in architectural solutions by providing safety measures alongside aesthetic appeal and functionality - all the hallmarks of good architectural solutions.

-2. Project Title: Ignite Innovation Office
+2. Project Name: Ignite Innovation Office

-3. Project Title: Safe Haven Hospital Wing
+3. Project Name: Safe Haven Hospital Wing